-I often pondered as a youth why my Kokum's home was so different from my Scottish Grandmother's.
-One home had all the amenities, a flushing toilet, running water, a beautiful 4 bedroom house with a veranda.
+I often pondered as a youth why my Kokum's home was so different from my Scottish/English grandparent's.
+My European grandparents had all of the amenities, a flushing toilet, running water, a beautiful four bedroom house with a veranda.
 My Kokum's home had two rooms, an outhouse, no running water, no flush toilet, no electricity or heating system.
 I still remember the taste of her fried bannock made on her wood burning stove.
 That same stove provided her with warmth in the winters.
 This was in the 70's before her passing.
 At that same time most newcomer (immigrants) homes were modernized.
 Several years later I learned the knowledge of the past through my Métis history classes at SUNTEP, as elders would not talk about it and it was not taught in mainstream school.
-Our people's culture, land and homes were stolen away forcing them to relocate with their families.
-More than one time in some cases.
+Our people's culture, land and homes were stolen away forcing them to relocate with their families, more than one time in some cases.
 It was near impossible to regain it all back due to the new society's (newcomers) suppression against our people.
 However my mom always speaks of how happy they were living in Lebret.
 The old ones' pain and suffering was not reflected onto their children, which really helped the Métis people survive.
 Métis were and are still resilient even after having their livelihoods and homes stripped away.

 Evolution of My Art